 The following is an e-mail I received from the ACS Kids & Chemistry Program Manager.
 I'm re-posting it here to spread the word.
 If you know any chemistry school teachers who might benefit from this program, please forward them the relevant info.

-Black coffee: Probably what Paula Deen should have been drinking instead of all that sugar and trans fat.
 Many of us, especially the current or former graduate students among us, are addicted to our breakfast caffeinated beverage of choice.
+Mine is tea, but if I had to guess, I'd wager that the most popular option is coffee.

 Physiology The wonderful quail… and what Sen. Coburn should learn about it and Cocaine and the sexual habits of quail, or, why does NIH fund what it does?